buttercloud/stripe_tester/README.md

 ```

 2. Send the webhook.
 This will send a POST request to the URL with the event data as JSON:

+  The default Stripe webhook version will be the latest supported version
 ```ruby
     # as a symbol
     StripeTester.create_event(:invoice_created)